Causes of the euro area crisis: Rising household and government debt levels

 A number of economists have dismissed the popular belief that the debt crisis was caused by excessive social welfare spending.
-According to their analysis, increased debt levels were mostly due to the large bailout packages provided to the financial sector during the late-2000s financial crisis, and the global economic slowdown thereafter.
-The average fiscal deficit in the euro area in 2007 was only 0.6% before it grew to 7% during the financial crisis.
+According to their analysis, increased debt levels were mostly due to the large bailout packages provided to the financial sector during the 2008 financial crisis, and the global economic slowdown thereafter.
+The average fiscal deficit in the euro area in 2007 was only 0.6% before it grew to 7% during the Great Recession.
 In the same period, the average government debt rose from 66% to 84% of GDP.
 The authors also stressed that fiscal deficits in the euro area were stable or even shrinking since the early 1990s.
 US economist Paul Krugman named Greece as the only country where fiscal irresponsibility is at the heart of the crisis.
 British economic historian Robert Skidelsky added that it was indeed excessive lending by banks, not deficit spending that created this crisis.
 Government's mounting debts are a response to the economic downturn as spending rises and tax revenues fall, not its cause.

 Either way, high debt levels alone may not explain the crisis.
 According to The Economist Intelligence Unit, the position of the euro area looked "no worse and in some respects, rather better than that of the US or the UK."
 The budget deficit for the euro area as a whole (see graph) is much lower and the euro area's government debt/GDP ratio of 86% in 2010 was about the same level as that of the US.
 Moreover, private-sector indebtedness across the euro area is markedly lower than in the highly leveraged Anglo-Saxon economies.